HW4 - Education#

 Do NOT submit anything else.

-Included with the Replit startup code is a file cse163_imgd_NCHS.py which will compare the student’s image with the expected image (provided in the expected subfolder), and generate a diff image that is saved in the compare subfolder.
+You may have been given a file cse163_imgd_NCHS.py to compare the student’s image with the expected image (provided in the expected subfolder), and generate a diff image that is saved in the compare subfolder.
 Differences between the two images will be highlighted in hot pink.

 # This is in hw4.py